 This is a sample of a Rich snippet for a page with multiple events.

 This is achieved by adding a markup of the events on this particular site by utilizing Markup Structure Data, the next time Google crawls your site the event data will be available for rich snippets on search results pages.

 Google accepts the following types of markup format:

-1. The easy way (not code needed) using Google Highlighter tool
+1. The easy way (no code needed) use Google Highlighter tool

-2. The tech way (some coding and schema.org understanding needed) Using Structure Data Markup Helper tool.
+2. The tech way (some coding and schema.org understanding needed) use Structure Data Markup Helper tool.

 The easy way (not code needed) use Google Highlighter

 Here is a free training video that explains in an easy way how to use Google highlighter

 Explanation info: https://support.google.com/webmasters/answer/3108687

 The tech way use Google’s Structure Data Markup Helper Tool